- PROFESSOR Psychiatry

 Medical College of Pennslyvania

-Dr. Riggio's areas of expertise are Neuropsychiatry and Behavioral Management.
-She has an active presence at the Mount Sinai School of Medicine and has won teaching awards from the Department of Psychiatry and from the Institute for Medical Education.
-She is trilingual in English, Italian, and French and maintains an internationally recognized clinical practice.
+- Dr. Riggio is a Professor of Psychiatry and Neurology at the Icahn School of Medicine at Mount Sinai.
+She has won teaching awards form the Department of Psychiatry and from the Institute for Medical Education (IME).
+She is one of only few Mount Sinai physicians to have achieved both “Master Clinician” and “Master Educator’ status.
+She is trilingual in English, Italian and French and maintains an internationally recognized clinical practice.

 Riggio S. Neuropsychiatric manifestations of nonconvulsive status.
 Mount Sinai Journal of Medicine 2006 Nov; 73(7): 960-966.